I’m excited to show you how a DIY superwoman can totally create a cute kids’ bathroom makeover when she gives herself 30+ days and a deadline.

 If you’ve been a reader of this blog for any time (or if you have boys), then you know that my boys’ bathroom was stinky.
 I couldn’t wait to lay down the SnapStone flooring to cover up the old stink after a good bleaching.

-I had used SnapStone for my laundry room makeover for the previous 30-Day June Room Challenge, and I had about 7 boxes left.
+I had used SnapStone for my laundry room makeover from a previous room challenge, and I had about 7 boxes left.
 I had to buy 6 more boxes.
 It’s seriously the easiest floor to install!
 It’s real porcelain tile that just snaps into place.
 It went right over top of my existing 2 layers of vinyl (which could contain asbestos, so I’m not touching that stuff).

 The floors were badly yellowed and old.
 After patching some parts with concrete (read: covering up the pee with concrete patching) to even the floor out, I was ready to roll!